flutter/website/src/content/get-started/fwe/user-input.md

 into your app, don't forget to write tests to ensure that everything works as expected!

+These tutorials will walk you through writing tests that simulate user interactions in your app:

 > <i class="material-symbols" aria-hidden="true">bookmark</i> **Tutorial**:
 > [Tap, drag, and enter text][]